monogon/monogon/SETUP.md

 # How to set up a build environment

-We strongly recommend a Linux workstation - it offers the best developer experience by a fair margin.
-Fedora or Ubuntu are good choices.
+We strongly recommend a Linux workstation - it offers the best developer experience.
+NixOS, Fedora or Ubuntu are good choices.

+On Windows, use WSL2.
+Building on ARM64 - including on Apple Silicon Macs (M1, M2, etc.) - will be supported soon.

 The more CPU cores, the merrier - our build is fully parallelized, but the monorepo builds a LOT of stuff, including all of EDK2, QEMU, the Linux kernel, Kubernetes...
 Bazel is smart about